cogilabs/CogiPB3kMkIVOS/README.md

 The stats of the items (in the table) come from the [`items.json`](/items.json) file, except for the amount of ammo, which comes from your profile file.

-For the moment the equipped state is static (makes sense for a cosplay) and are set in the profile file.
+For the moment the equipped state is static (makes sense for a cosplay) and is set in the profile file.

 The footers are interactive, the weight is calculated in function of your current inventory.
 The weapons tab footer will show the damage of your equipped weapon, the apparel tab footer show armor protection, and the aid one your HP bar.